CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 **How denoising at different resolutions impacts runtime**

-From the table below, we could see that the time for denoising increases almost linearly as the resolution increases.
+From the table below, we could see that the time for denoising increases linearly as the resolution increases.
+However, when the filter size reaches 80, the time becomes almost constant.

   | Denoising time vs Resolution |
 |:--:|